 The Baltimore Region's population has remained relatively stable compared to the twenty benchmark regions in the State of the Region report with a low rate of growth between 2000 and 2004.
-Our region ranks fifteenth with 3.4 percent growth.
+Our region ranks fifteenth with 3.4 percent growth (chart X.15).